24 Feb Pantone Colors Leaving Adobe: What You Should Know

 Does Adobe Still Have Any Pantone Colors?

-Over the course of 2022, Adobe phased out support for free Pantone colors in its Creative Cloud Applications.
-This included the color libraries that were pre-loaded in Photoshop, InDesign, and Illustrator.
+In 2022, Adobe phased out support for free Pantone colors in its Creative Cloud Applications, including the color libraries that were pre-loaded in Photoshop, InDesign, and Illustrator.

-At the moment, only the Pantone + CMYK Coated, Pantone + CMYK Uncoated, and Pantone + Metallic Coated color books (filename extension “.acb”) remain pre-loaded in Adobe applications.
-To use their other color libraries, you’ll have to pay a monthly or annual subscription for a Pantone license.
+Currently, only the Pantone + CMYK Coated, Pantone + CMYK Uncoated, and Pantone + Metallic Coated color books (filename extension “.acb”) remain pre-loaded in Adobe applications.
+You’ll have to pay a monthly or annual subscription for a Pantone license to use their other color libraries.

-According to Adobe, any Indesign, Illustrator, and Photoshop files that have Pantone color swatches should still function normally.
-But any Photoshop file with spot channels from unavailable color libraries will display an error.
-InDesign and Illustrator files that have any Photoshop files using spot channels from unavailable Pantone libraries will display the color as black.
+According to Adobe, any Indesign, Illustrator, and Photoshop files with Pantone color swatches should still function normally.
+However, any Photoshop file with spot channels from unavailable color libraries will display an error.
+InDesign and Illustrator files with Photoshop files using spot channels from unavailable Pantone libraries will display the color as black.

 Why Did Pantone Colors Leave Adobe?

-No one knows for certain why the color books are being removed.
+No one knows for sure why the color books are being removed.
 Pantone claims the change is because Adobe’s Pantone color libraries have become outdated and inaccurate, leading to frustrating and expensive print issues for designers.
-Adobe’s Photoshop FAQ simply states it’s because Pantone adjusted their licensing model with Adobe.
+Adobe’s Photoshop FAQ states that Pantone adjusted their licensing model with Adobe.

-No matter the reason behind the dispute between Pantone and Adobe, graphic designers are the ones left to suffer the consequences.
+No matter the reason behind the dispute between Pantone and Adobe, graphic designers will suffer the consequences.

 How to Access Pantone Color Libraries in Adobe

-In order to access the 15,000 available Pantone colors, you’ll need to purchase a Pantone license through a Pantone Connect subscription for up to $15 a month.
-You will also need to install the free Pantone Connect plug-in on Adobe Exchange.
-You can then launch the extension by going to “Window” then “Extension” and selecting “Pantone Connect” from the Adobe Creative Cloud app.
+To access the 15,000 available Pantone colors, you’ll need to purchase a Pantone license through a Pantone Connect subscription for up to $15 a month.
+You must also install the free Pantone Connect plug-in on Adobe Exchange.
+You can then launch the extension by going to “Window,” then “Extension,” and selecting “Pantone Connect” from the Adobe Creative Cloud app.

 Does Adobe Still Have Other Color Libraries?

 In the wake of this extensive change, many graphic designers are looking for similar alternatives to Pantone.
-Adobe still offers support for the ANPA, DIC, FOCOLTONE, HKS, TOYO, and TRUMATCH libraries without the need for plugins or licenses.
+Without plugins or licenses, Adobe still supports the ANPA, DIC, FOCOLTONE, HKS, TOYO, and TRUMATCH libraries.
 But if you’re sending files to a print shop, it’s typically best to use Pantone or CMYK colors to ensure an accurate print.

 Print Shop with Color Matching in Tempe, Arizona

 At Mousegraphics, we aim to print products that accurately reflect your design.
 We use an ICC color-managed workflow that uses custom output profiles to match your colors.
 We also honor Pantone spot colors and embedded color profiles.
-If you have any questions about our color-matching abilities, or would like to discuss printing your design, call us at 480-470-7438 today.
+If you have any questions about our color-matching abilities or want to discuss printing your design, call us at 480-470-7438 today.

 Images used under creative commons license – commercial use (2/24/2023).
 Image by Yanis Ladjouzi from Pixabay